| |

 About the author

 Anthony Presti is a travel and finance writer based in the United States.
 Most of his career has been spent in the animal welfare field, but he is also passionate about travel and helping people find ways to finance their adventures via ValueQuack, his travel & finance website.
-ValueQuack is an online resource for travellers to find creative solutions to better afford their adventures.
-Follow his site on Pinterest and Facebook.
+ValueQuack is (or was – it seems to have disappeared) an online resource for travellers to find creative solutions to better afford their adventures.
+Follow his site on Pinterest.

 Text: Portland, Oregon: Everything to see and do on a weekend visit (and the Rachel's Ruminations logo).
 Image: A vertical "Portland" sign on a tall building.